appbaseio/Docs/content/docs/pipelines/how-to/index.md

 An indexing pipeline is useful when there are custom steps that needs to be done while a document is being indexed.
 This guide uses the example of adding vector data for a certain field of the passed documentation by hitting an external API.
 [Read More](create-an-indexing-pipeline)

+## Handle Authorization Effectively

+This example explains how authorization is handled effectively with the pre-built `authorization` stage and how to test it.
+[Read More](handle-authorization-effectively)

 ## Add Side Effect

 Adding side effects while a search request is being made might be an useful scenario.
 Side effects include things like saving the request body everytime there is a request and so on.
 In this guide, an example of saving the request body to an index is taken and explained.
 [Read More](add-side-effect-search-query)